zappee/portfolio-analyzer/README.md

 Popular symbols:
 * `BTC-EUR`: Bitcoin price in euro
 * `ETH-EUR`: Ethereum price in euro
-* `AMZN`: Anazon
+* `AMZN`: Amazon
 * `TSLA`: Tesla
 * `USDEUR=X`: USD/EUR exchange rate

-Command that you can use to download market price of a company: `java -jar portfolio-analyzer.jar price`
+Command that you can use to download market price of a company: `java -jar bin/portfolio-analyzer.jar price`

 Result:
   ```